sburgess287/hatch-my-dragon-client/README.md

 ### Next Steps
 - Make the dragon bigger!
-- Add multiple types of dragons to hatch
+- Add multiple types of dragons to hatch.
-- See progress on the List page
+- Show progress on the List page.